Over $1 Billion Won for Our clients

 Helping Injured Victims Since 1975

-Representing Victims of Surgical Malpractice
+Representing Victims of Surgical Malpractice in RI

 When surgical errors cause the wrongful injury or death of a patient, the responsible party should be brought to justice.
 Decof, Mega & Quinn, P.C. has a long history of holding negligent surgeons, doctors, anesthesiologists, nurses, hospitals, and healthcare facilities responsible for delivering substandard care.
+Our Rhode Island surgical error lawyers have experience with these complex cases and have secured over $1 billion in verdicts and settlements for the injured and wronged.

-To learn more about our firm and how we can help with your case, call (401) 200-4059.
+To learn more about our firm and how we can help with your claims, call (401) 200-4059.

 Types of Surgical Errors